srgokribb/Rifdock-Total-Setup/README.md

     $ echo $PATH
     $ echo $LD_LIBRARY_PATH
 - If PATH is updated correctly, you can proceed to rosetta install and compilation.
-- Do not add multiple version of hdf5 to PATH or LD_LIBRARY_PATH.
-It will make fatal error.
+- Do not add multiple versions of hdf5 to PATH or LD_LIBRARY_PATH.
+It will make a fatal error.
-- If you want install HDF5 more simply, then you can download "the pre-compiled HDF5 library" and use it without compile process.
+- If you want to install HDF5 more simply, then you can download "the pre-compiled HDF5 library" and use it without the compiling process.
 In this case, unpack the file to your local user directory and set the correct PATH to 'hdf5/bin' and LD_LIBRARY_PATH to 'hdf5/include' and 'hdf5/lib'.
+- Because the addresses are added to ".bashrc", it will be maintained after you close your terminal or open a new terminal.
+If you don't need hdf5 anymore, remove the address to hdf5 binary and library from ".bashrc".

 #### 2) Install Rosetta 3.13 and compile with HDF5
-- Check whether the version of compilers in your machine and environment support Rosetta before the installation (https://new.rosettacommons.org/docs/latest/build_documentation/Cxx11Support).
+- Check whether the version of compilers in your machine and environment supports Rosetta before the installation (https://new.rosettacommons.org/docs/latest/build_documentation/Cxx11Support).
 - GCC/g++: Version 4.8 or later (https://gcc.gnu.org/releases.html)
 - Clang/llvm on Linux: Version 3.3 or later (https://releases.llvm.org/download.html)

 ##### (1) Go to Rosetta commons and apply for academic liscence (https://www.rosettacommons.org/software/license-and-download).

-##### (2) After login with ID and password of the liscence, go to 'Downloads' and enter to Rosetta 3.13 - Download Rosetta 3.13.
+##### (2) After login in with the ID and password of the license, go to 'Downloads' and enter Rosetta 3.13 - Download Rosetta 3.13.

-##### (3) Download Rosetta 3.13 source (5.2G) file (rosetta_src_3.13_bundle.tgz) and copy the source file to the folder on linux computer where the Rosetta 3.13 will be installed (https://www.rosettacommons.org/downloads/academic/3.13/).
+##### (3) Download Rosetta 3.13 source (5.2G) file (rosetta_src_3.13_bundle.tgz) and copy the source file to the folder on the Linux computer where the Rosetta 3.13 will be installed (https://www.rosettacommons.org/downloads/academic/3.13/).

 ##### (4) Unpack the tar file.
      $ tar -xvzf rosetta_src_3.13_bundle.tgz
-- The installation takes 20~30 min and rosetta_scr_release_bundle folder is generated.
+- The installation takes 20~30 min and rosetta_scr_release_bundle folder will be generated.

 ##### (5) Move to 'source' folder.
     $ cd rosetta_src_release_bundle/main/source

 ##### (6) Check 'Scons.py' is in the source folder.
-This file is the software needed to compile Rosetta (already included in rosetta bundle in main/source folder).
+This file is the software needed to compile Rosetta (already included in the rosetta bundle in main/source folder).

 ##### (7) Compile rosetta in HDF5 format which is the basic form of Rosetta.
     $ ./scons.py -j10 mode=release extras=hdf5 rosetta_scripts

 - '-j 10' means using 10 cores of CPU for compiling
-- 'mode=release' means compile with optimizations to produce faster version of rosetta
+- 'mode=release' means compile with optimizations to produce a faster version of rosetta
-- 'mode=debug' or not menthioning any mode include additional checks which slows down Rosetta runs (not recommanded).
+- 'mode=debug' or not mentioning any mode include additional checks which slow down Rosetta runs (not recommended).
 - 'extra=hdf5' option is used to build basic rosetta.
 If you use this option, add 'rosetta_scripts' at the end of the line.
 - 'extras=static' builds static binaries which could be useful to copy or run the apps on other systems.
-- 'extras=mpi' compiles Rosetta in Massage Passing Interface format which support MPI run(Recommanded for CAE-Simulator system)
+- 'extras=mpi' compiles Rosetta in Massage Passing Interface format which supports MPI run (Recommended for CAE-Simulator system)
 - If the extra option is mpi, use "bin/rosetta_scripts.mpi.linuxgccrelease", but if the option is static, then use "bin/rosetta_scripts.default.linuxgccrelease".
-- There are additianl option to compile with specific cxx version.
+- There are additional option to compile with specific cxx version.
 In that case, use the form like "$ ./scons.py -j 10 mode=release bin cxx=clang cxx_ver=4.5".
-- This compiling process will took about 1h.
-The time could be reduced by increasing the number of CPU('-j 20' or more)
+- This compiling process will take about 1h.
+The time could be reduced by increasing the number of CPUs ('-j 20' or more)
-- It is general to compile Rosetta bundle with at least two version(static and mpi).
+- It is general to compile Rosetta bundle with at least two versions (static and mpi).

-##### (8) Check the compile result. if the compile is sccessfully done, the last sentence of the terminal shows the result like below.
+##### (8) Check the compile result.
+If the compile was successfully done, the last sentence of the terminal shows the result like below.
     "Install file: "build/src/release/linux/4.18/64/x86/gcc/8/default/rosetta_scripts.default.linuxgccrelease" as "bin/rosetta_scripts.default.linuxgccrelease"
     scons: done building targets.